-Ebony G. Patterson’s new exhibit “…while the dew is still on the roses…” is wonderfully deceptive.
+Ebony G. Patterson’s new exhibition “…while the dew is still on the roses…” is wonderfully deceptive.
 Opening at Art Basel Miami and housed in the Pérez Art Museum in conjunction with Christian Louboutin, Patterson created a beautiful nocturnal garden embellished with polychromatic flowers that served as the backdrop for 13 large-scale works, six of which have never been seen before.

 True to her aesthetic, the pieces are deeply ornate, through paintings, videos, drawings and tapestries that lure the viewer in.
 Patterson says, “there’s a sense of discovery every time I’m making something, even if it’s materials that I’ve worked with before.
 There’s more activity and action between the layers.”
 Just beneath the surface, complex ideas are woven into the work creating a socio-political “Where’s Waldo,” where the observer can find themes around race, loss, gender, and class that are alive in today’s larger cultural narrative.